DZayee/DZayee/README.md

 Each network has unique requirements, from minimum staking amounts to different technical setups and governance mechanisms.

-Are you considering running a validator on any specific network?
-If so, I could offer more tailored advice or help walk through the setup.
+I could offer more tailored advice or help walk through the setup.